Trump Violating Lawyers' First Rule For Clients: Keep Your Mouth Shut

 @DevlinBarrett Fed Programs should probably automatically provide employees paper bags to breathe into due to POTUS tweeting abt their cases— Dena Iverson (@DenaDeBonis) February 9, 2017

-Sarah Isgur Flores, a spokeswoman for DOJ, called the Hawaii ruling flawed in its reasoning and its scope and pledged "the Department will continue to defend this Executive Order in the courts."
+Sarah Isgur Flores, a spokeswoman for DOJ, called the Hawaii ruling flawed in its reasoning and scope and pledged "the Department will continue to defend this Executive Order in the courts."

 The question in the legal community is, what will President Trump and his top aides say before then.